GATECH-ECE-2025-Senior-Design/SpectroNet/README.md

 - Note: This will take a while to run
 - When done, you should have 2 zip files called images_train.zip and images_test.zip in SpectroNet/sw/training

-## What each file does inside ./generate_datasets.sh
+## What each file does inside the bash file

 1. **`data.py`**
    * Gets the `.wav` files from the MNIST dataset on Kaggle and splits them into training and test datasets (70 – 30 split respectively)